Because data science is a complex technical field, some prerequisite training in mathematics and

 - Take the Data Science Readiness Assessment.
 In order to help you assess your level of readiness for the program, we offer a free online readiness assessment called the “Data Science Readiness Assessment.”
 This online assessment is optional and not tied to the admissions process.
 It is instead a benefit to help you understand your current preparation in mathematics and programming skills.
 Take the assessment.

-Click to download a printable checklist of what you’ll need to apply.
+If you’d like to review this again later, of what you’ll need to apply.